Some investments, available exclusively to accredited investors, offer the potential for both portfolio diversification and growth.

 Do Accredited Investors Get Higher Returns?

-Not always.
 While accredited investors do get access to a wider array of investments, there’s no guarantee that they’ll outperform an index-based approach.

-The now-classic Wall Street Journal article titled “Hanging With the Hedge-Fund Bros to Get the Story” interviews Gary Shteyngart, who spent four years hanging out with the world’s elite hedge fund managers.
+The now-classic Wall Street Journal article “Hanging With the Hedge-Fund Bros to Get the Story” interviews Gary Shteyngart, who spent four years hanging out with the world’s elite hedge fund managers.

 One of the quotes from the story says a lot:

 “Some of the coolest guys I’ve ever met in this industry say, ‘Let me tell you a secret, Gary: low-cost index funds,’ ” he said.
 “They’re like, ‘Don’t invest in our stuff.
 Just low-cost index funds’.”

 What does the data say?

 The ultra-high-net-worth investor — someone with $30 million or more in assets — can outperform the high-net-worth investor significantly.
 Data from KKR shows that ultra-high-net-worth investors could generate average returns of between 8.8% and 12.4%, while high-net-worth investors generated returns between 2.5% and 5.4%.